-Part 4—Create Maps of Earth and Other Worlds
+Part 4—Explore Maps of Earth and Other Worlds

 1. In the Voyager window, click the Features drop-down menu to view the list of datasets available for Earth.
 Some of the dataset names are descriptive, but many are listed by acronyms that you may not understand.

-2. To see sample images and descriptions of the datasets, click the Earth Features Help link that appears in the top line of text on the Voyager page.
-It will open in a new window.
+2. To see sample images and in-depth descriptions of the datasets, click the Earth Features Help link that displays in the top line of text on the Jules Verne Voyager page.

-4. Close the Earth Features Help window and return to the Voyager/Earth window.
+4. Use the back button to close the Earth Features Help window and return to the Voyager: Earth window.

 • --texture underlays-- at the top of the list are raster data.
 These grids are similar to digital photographs.
 Only one texture underlay can be displayed at a time.